 What Responsibilities do Executors and Trustees Have in Arizona?

-As you can imagine, all of persons affairs must continue to be managed when they pass away.
-Bills need to be paid, assets may need to be sold and, most importantly, the terms in the deceased person’s estate planning documents must be completed.
+As you can imagine, all of the person’s affairs must continue to be managed when they pass away.
+Bills need to be paid, assets may need to be sold and, most importantly, the terms of the deceased person’s estate planning documents must be completed.
 The person appointed as the Executor or Trustee performs all of those responsibilities.
 They must also provide an accounting of all assets and transactions he or she has done for the estate.

 Your Executor or Trustee owes a fiduciary duty to your estate.
 This means he or she has to act in the best interests of your estate for the protection of your heirs and cannot simply be guided by his or her own interests.
 There is legal liability for breaching that duty; meaning the Executor or Trustee can be sued if they breach that fiduciary duty.